 With two companies accounting for more than a third of a billion dollars, it is likely that recent ransomware attacks like NotPetya caused more than $1 billion in damages.
-The event underscores what insurers like Advisen see as the danger: a ransomware -- or other data-destroying -- attack that exploits a widespread vulnerability.
+The event underscores what insurers like Advisen see as the danger: a global ransomware -- or other data-destroying -- attack that exploits a widespread vulnerability.

 "The thing that really frightens insurers is not an event that affects any single company; it is the aggregation of events," Bradford said.
 "Even though each loss may not be catastrophic for the company, that aggregation of exposure is what's really keeping insurers up at night."

-Insurance firms have already started looking at the potential for damage from a massive ransomware attack.
+Insurance firms have already started looking at the potential for damage from a global ransomware attack.
 An estimate conducted by insurer Lloyd's of London and risk-science firm Cyence found that such an attack could cause $10 billion in business losses in North America and Europe, and possibly reach $29 billion.

 "One of the things I think we will see is that insurers -- if you look at them in aggregate -- you will start seeing that they will have true economic impact numbers," said Matt Honea, cyber manager at Cyence.
 "While the FBI numbers are a starting point, not everyone reports to them, and they don't account for all the damages."

 Future ransomware may have tricks to make it more damaging as well, Honea said.

 "I think there will be a triggered ransomware, where someone will get hit, and it will not encrypt right away," he said.
 "The criminals will be a little bit smarter and wait for a bigger payoff -- whether that's more valuable data or stopping company operations."